Environmental Toxic Chemical Contamination Case Experience

 We represented a retired gentleman who was dropped while being transported by medical transport personnel down stairs in his home.
 He suffered loss of consciousness, altered taste and smell, severe memory loss and depression.

-Car Accidents & Personal Injury Case Experience
+Car Collisions & Personal Injury Case Experience

-We annually represent numerous victims of automobile accidents, with any number of vehicles, from any angle of impact, under a variety of weather conditions.
+We annually represent numerous victims of automobile collisions, with any number of vehicles, from any angle of impact, under a variety of weather conditions.
 Injuries have included fractures, brain injuries, paralysis, cervical strain, severe scarring and others.
 We have successful received recovery for lost wages, medical expenses, loss of earning capacity, permanent disability, loss of enjoyment of life, pain and suffering and other serious impacts on our clients’ lives.

 Anhydrous Ammonia Spill